-Facts Elevation: 1,957 m (6,421 ft) Prominence: 996 m Ribu category: Spesial Province: Sulawesi Selatan (South Sulawesi) Google Earth: kml Rating: Other names: Ambeso Bagging It!
+Facts Elevation: 1,949 m (6,394 ft) Prominence: 988 m Ribu category: Spesial Province: Sulawesi Selatan (South Sulawesi) Google Earth: kml Rating: Other names: Ambesu Bagging It!
 Gunung Ambeso is sometimes climbed be local students from the southern part of the Toraja region.
 There are minor roads quite high up the side of the mountain so […]

 Facts Elevation: 2,855 m (9,367 ft) Prominence: 1,199 m Ribu category: Tinggi Sedang Province: Sulawesi Selatan (South Sulawesi) Google Earth: kml Rating: Other names: none.
 Bagging It!
-We currently know very little about this peak – please contact us if you can provide any information.
-Practicalities Getting there: Unknown Accommodation: Unknown Permits: Unknown Water sources: […]
+The Bakosurtanal map labels the peak Bulu Lantangunta at 2,731m but local hikers know this mountain as Kambuno and it is clear from SRTM data that the summit […]

 This Ribu is the second most prominent peak in Sulawesi (after Rantemario).
 It was first climbed in 1840 by James Brooke, an Englishman who later became Raja of Sarawak.
 The mountain range actually consists of two major mountains – Lompobatang (2,874m) and the more northerly and slightly lower Bawakaraeng (2,830m).
 Because of the proximity of the mountains to the bustling city of Makassar both peaks are climbed by student hikers almost every weekend.